-In the Middle East there is also tension between the requirement to supply domestic markets to fuel economic growth and the desire to achieve higher revenues via export sales agreements.
+In the Middle East, the main factors behind rising ethane prices are the requirement to supply domestic markets to fuel economic growth and the desire to achieve higher revenues via export sales agreements.
 Domestic requirements include electricity generation, with natural gas seen as a cheap and easy way to meet consumption growth, which has registered a compound annual growth rate (CAGR) of 6-8%.
-The UAE is particularly vulnerable to a gas supply deficit during summer months, forcing it to rely on supplies from Qatar while it taps largely undeveloped offshore sour gas fields.